DRAWING FROM THE DAY

 Not.
 At.
 All.
 Which meant I had to rip out a large proportion of the rug, think about what else might work, and then re-hook a large proportion of it.
 I did, and just finished binding it today.
 Next I gave it a good steaming and took a picture.
 Tonight I'll sew on the label.
 Hurrah!

-The pattern is by Pearl McGown; I believe it's a very early design of hers, done while she was still in her "geometric phase" and before she started designing the florals for which she's better known.
+The pattern is by Pearl K. McGown; I at first thought it was a very early design of hers, done while she was still in her early "geometric phase" and before she started designing the florals for which she's better known.

 I did the color planning--much trickier than it sounds, as I mentioned above--and of course I did the hooking using largely #8 strips (with a few 6s and maybe even some 5s) from my stash.
 I bought a few scraps, but nearly all the wool (some of which I dyed) was from my stash so this rug didn't require more than perhaps a total of one yard of new wools.
 If that.